fatiando/website/install/index.md

 # Installing

 <p class="lead">
-Our tools are built for Python and can be used in Jupyter notebooks, scripts, and other libraries and programs.
+Our tools are built in Python and can be used in Jupyter notebooks, scripts, and other libraries and programs.
+All of our software is compatible with <strong>Linux, Mac, and Windows</strong>.
 </p>

 ## Getting Python